Does Kratom Interact With Pethidine (Demerol)?

 - Norpethidine, a metabolite of pethidine, is toxic, making it more harmful when compared to other opioids.
 This also increases the risk of serotonin syndrome and seizures.

 - There’s a high risk of physical and mental dependence.

-Kratom works by interacting with the opiate receptors in the brain and spinal cord.
+These alkaloids can alleviate pain and combat fatigue by interacting with the opiate receptors in the brain and spinal cord.

-Kratom is used for the following:
+Kratom is commonly used for the following:

-When it comes to treatments, kratom possesses potent analgesic and anxiolytic benefits — making it popular with those who suffer from chronic pain or anxiety.
+Kratom possesses potent analgesic and anxiolytic benefits — making it popular with those who suffer from chronic pain or anxiety.

 Here are the generalized kratom dosages:

 - Low dose (1–5 g): this range best promotes kratom’s stimulant, mind-based effects.